 The BRIDGE program at Ipswich High School is a six-week program at the end of the senior year.
 Participants spend 30 hours per week at their worksite, gaining valuable career insight and experience.
-To qualify, students must have a minimum of a C- in each subject during the senior year, must have a record free of disciplinary action, and must meet all requirements for graduation.
+To qualify, students must have a minimum of a 70 average in each of the first three quarters in each subject during the senior year, must have a record free of disciplinary action during their senior year, and must meet all requirements for graduation.
 Completion of required courses entails a special project or paper.
 For elective courses, partial course credit is awarded.
-Students do not attend classes during the internship period, with the exception of Advanced

-Placement (AP) courses.
+Students do not attend classes during the internship period, with the exception of Advanced Placement (AP) courses.
 Five elective credits are awarded upon successful completion of the internship.